xdrpp/stc/stc.1.md

 standard output in human-readable form.

 `stc -edit trans`
-:	Run the editor on the text format of the transaction in file `trans` (which can be either text or base64 XDR).
+:	Run the editor on the text format of the transaction in file `trans` (which can be either text or base64 XDR, or not exist yet in which case it will be created in XDR format).
 Keep editing the file until the editor quits without making any changes.

 `stc -c -i -key mykey trans`
 :	Reads a transaction in file `trans`, signs it using key `mykey`,